Angled disc choke coverage for high-temperature, steam-service, and pressure-management applications.

 Use these answers to narrow the right product model, document, or support request before you contact the Cactus Flow team.

-What is an angled disc choke?
+What is a disc choke?

-When should angled disc chokes be used?
+When should disc chokes be used?

-Angled disc chokes should be considered when standard adjustable or fixed-bean choke geometry is not the best fit, especially for high-temperature or stem-service pressure control.
+CMA should be considered when standard adjustable or fixed-bean choke geometry is not the best fit, especially for high-temperature or stem-service pressure control.
 Selection depends on pressure rating, connection layout, disc size, trim requirement, temperature, and service class.

-What information helps quote an angled disc choke?
+What information helps quote a disc choke?

 Useful quote details include pressure requirement, connection layout, disc size, trim requirement, temperature, service environment, and any replacement or clearance constraints that affect the final configuration.